Lune Climate Standard Terms and Conditions

 4. Platform and the Services

-4.1 The Platform can be accessed as a dashboard and allows the Customer to find and compare Projects as well as select and purchase Credits from Partners in respect of such Projects in order to compensate for the carbon emissions of Customer’s product or service.
+4.1 The Platform can be accessed as a dashboard and allows the Customer to find and compare Projects as well as select and purchase Credits and/or Future Credits from Partners in respect of such Projects in order to compensate for the carbon emissions of the Customer’s product or service.
 Alternatively, the Platform can be built into the Customer’s services or products using the Lune API to allow for automated carbon offsetting.

 4.3 If the Platform is provided on a “white label” basis, either: